Last Updated on February 8, 2024 by James Wilson

 Web hosting can be a complicated world (that’s why I’ve been reviewing them for you).
 Now many of the best web hosts have started to offer managed WordPress web hosting.

-Basically WordPress providers that offer UK server locations. which gives you several advantages such as faster response times, better for SEO, etc.
+Basically, WordPress hosting providers that offer UK server locations which give you several advantages such as faster response times, better SEO, etc.

-These providers are optimised for WordPress sites, meaning fast response times and features such as 1-Click WordPress installation.
+These providers are optimized for WordPress sites, meaning fast response times and features such as 1-Click WordPress installation.

 When I look at web hosts, I measure their success by the features they offer, their speed and reliability, and the overall customer service.

 Starting from £2.99 per month, customers can host 1 website with 10GB of storage space.
 This is recommended for a maximum of around 10,000 site visitors per month.

 If you can look past the price, you’ll see why SiteGround is a firm choice for WordPress hosting.
 Every plan comes with a free and easy WordPress installation.
 Once you’ve installed WordPress, you can use the WP starter site wizard to get your site up and running straight away.

 What sets SiteGround apart in my eyes is the fact that all of their updates are automatically managed.
 There’s nothing I’d enjoy less than working on my site and making sure my web host’s back end was updated and running the same version as my WordPress site.

 To top it all off, SiteGround’s customer service is astounding.
 Phone calls are answered within seconds meaning no waiting around.
 Their support is available 24/7 and their live chat service is incredible.
 Their staff is knowledgeable and helpful, ticking all the boxes for me.